Roberto Eraña ’00, MBA’08 Legacy »

 What has been the most rewarding part of your experience as a volunteer for Babson?

-If you serve in a volunteer leadership role at Babson (e.g. Alumni Club President, Affinity Group), what motivated you to take on the responsibility?
+If you serve in a volunteer leadership role at Babson (e.g. Alumni Club President, Affinity Group), what motivated you to take on this role?

 Why is it important to you to give back?